RoboCup-Humanoid-TC/GameController/README.md

 ### Start

-The binary distributions on the [GitHub releases page](https://github.com/RoboCup-SPL/GameController3/releases) come with scripts that can executed in a platform-typical way.
+The binary distributions on the [GitHub releases page](https://github.com/RoboCup-Humanoid-TC/GameController/releases) come with scripts that can be executed in a platform-typical way.
 On macOS, you may want to call `xattr -c <path to GameController.app>` before the first run to clear the quarantine flag.

 If the GameController should be run from the source code, the most convenient way to do it is by executing